nairadithya/website/src/content/blog/epoch/index.md

 # The Background

 One of the big things we envisioned was a community of people building a difficult project together and sharing their insights on the project.
 Taking inspiration from a  similar venture, [Tilde](https://hsp-ec.xyz/announcements/tilde-4.0) run by PES HSP, EC Campus.
-We wanted to build that culture of tackling difficult things and growing together as a community.
+We wanted to build that culture of tackling difficult things and growing together.

 A large part of the ATLAS aesthetic is retrofuturism; a worship of the 80s.
 Amber terminals, behemoth corporations and the sci-fi that came out of that era.
 Just look at the [NASA worm](https://animalia-life.club/qa/pictures/nasa-space-worm).